rezakusuma40/airbnb_price_prediction/README.md

 - **Visualization**: Geospatial mapping with Folium

 ## 📁 Dataset
 The dataset is sourced from Kaggle and contains Airbnb listings with various features such as location, price, amenities, and reviews.
-Due to data privacy, the dataset is not included in this repository but can be obtained from [Kaggle](https://www.kaggle.com/datasets/stevezhenghp/airbnb-price-prediction/data?select=train.csv).
+Due to data size, the dataset is not included in this repository but can be obtained from [Kaggle](https://www.kaggle.com/datasets/stevezhenghp/airbnb-price-prediction/data?select=train.csv).

 ---